-All prisoners will be provided with personal hygiene items through the commissary, transfer property or indigent issue.

-A house officer will provide a toothbrush, toothpaste, razor and soap for indigent prisoners only.
+All prisoners will be provided with personal hygiene items through the commissary or transfer property.
+Indigent prisoners will be provided a toothbrush, toothpaste, and soap.
 The indigent prisoner must fill out an indigent request form.
 Indigent supplies will be handed out once a week.